 out of range.

-.
-The result is used as the memory address for the preload.
+The result used as the memory address for the preload.

 The range of shifts permitted is:

-- Any one of the following for A32 instructions:
+Any one of the following for ARM instructions:

-not be PC for T32 instructions of the syntax
+be PC for Thumb instructions of the syntax

-PLDW is available only in the Armv7 architecture and above that implement
+PLDW is available only in ARMv7 and above that

-PLI is available only in the Armv7 architecture and above.
+PLI is available only in ARMv7 and above.